Making a claim for a service-related condition

 If you are submitting a paper claim and you haven’t already, you must provide us with proof of identity documents.
 For information on requirements, read more on our proof of identity page.

-To help us assess your claim more quickly, please provide as many of the following documents as possible:
+To help us assess your claim more quickly, you can provide copies of any supporting documents that you have, such as:

 - clinical notes